datacamp-content-public/Application-Statistics-with-Spreadsheets/slides/chapter_1_242ab78dbb5dd8112e3c2dc3dcfba2ef.md

 Note that the result is the same for both the methods, i.e, 15.9.

 Another measure is range which is basically the spread between the maximum and minimum values in the dataset.
 The formula for calculating range is <=MAX(B4:B13)-MIN(B4:B13)> which returns the value 47.

+We have covered Measures of Central Tendency and Spread and hopefully, you would be able to complete the exercises.